Command Reference

 ccmd list

-List all commands managed by ccmd with their versions, sources, and metadata.
+List all commands and plugins managed by ccmd with their versions, sources, and metadata.

 Usage